jitinsharma/ReduxMovieExample/README.md

 # Redux Movie Application

 A sample application implementing redux to display list of movies from an API and allow storing of favorite movies.
+Built with [ReKotlin](https://github.com/ReKotlin/ReKotlin)

 ![](./docs/movie.gif)